rainergo/UASFRA-MS-KnowledgeGraph/research/README-research.md

     TRIPLE_3: subject: "emits"       predicate: "range"      object: "GHGEmission"
     TRIPLE_4: subject: "emits"       predicate: "range"      object: "Scope1"

-###### The namespaces ["rdf"](http://www.w3.org/1999/02/22-rdf-syntax-ns#), ["owl"](http://www.w3.org/2002/07/owl#) and ["rdfs"](http://www.w3.org/2000/01/rdf-schema#) are publicly defined and accessible namespaces that are also shown in the first lines of a Turtle-file.
-The namespace "rainergo" is not publicly defined and accessible, but the inherent namespace of this custom ontology.
+###### The namespaces [rdf](http://www.w3.org/1999/02/22-rdf-syntax-ns#), [owl](http://www.w3.org/2002/07/owl#) and [rdfs](http://www.w3.org/2000/01/rdf-schema#) are publicly defined and accessible namespaces that are listed and defined in the first lines of a Turtle-file.
+The namespace "rainergo" is not publicly defined and accessible, but refers to the inherent namespace of this custom ontology.

 #### Python libraries for RDFs
 ###### There are multiple Python libraries to construct and read such triple stores but the one that stands out in number of downloads and citations is [rdflib](https://rdflib.readthedocs.io/en/stable/).
-We used this library to read the triples from the "Ontology4.ttl"-file into a rdf graph and to construct cypher queries for the data import.
+We used this library to read the triples from the "Ontology4.ttl"-file into a rdf graph and to construct cypher queries for the data import based on this ontology.
 Please see "B_read_graph.py".

 #### SPARQL
-###### SPARQL is a query language that can read from and write to triple stores such as wikidata and dbpedia.
+###### SPARQL ([*S*PARQL *P*rotocol *A*nd *R*DF *Q*uery *L*anguage](https://www.w3.org/TR/sparql11-query/)) is a query language that can read from and write to triple stores such as wikidata and dbpedia.
+It is comparable to SQL in relational databases.
 SPARQL queries in this project were used in "D_graph_construction.py" to populate the Knowledge Graph with external data from wikidata and dbpedia.

+### Knowledge Graphs
+###### We collected some sources to learn about knowledge graphs, which are listed in the "LINKS"-file.
+A good resource for the most widely used knowledge graph software "NEO4J" and its proprietary query language [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)) can be found in the freely downloadable O'Reilly book [Graph Databases](https://neo4j.com/graph-databases-book/).